George returns for Clippers vs Utah after missing 3 months - Local News 8

 George returns for Clippers vs Utah after missing 3 months

 LOS ANGELES (AP) — Paul George is back in the starting lineup for the Los Angeles Clippers after missing three months with an elbow injury.
-He had eight points, four assists and one rebound playing 14 minutes in the first half against the Utah Jazz.
-George hasn’t played since Dec.
+Coach Tyronn Lue says George’s minutes will be restricted against the Utah Jazz.
+The All-Star guard hasn’t played since Dec.
 22. George had been rehabbing a torn ulnar collateral ligament in his right elbow.
-He averaged 24.7 points, 7.1 rebounds, 5.5 assists and two steals in 26 games.
-The Clippers are in eighth place in the Western Conference playoff race.
+He averaged 24.7 points, 7.1 rebounds, 5.5 assists and two steals in 26 games before he sat out starting Dec.
+26. The Clippers are in eighth place in the Western Conference playoff race.